-Michael J. Boskin is a senior fellow at the Hoover Institution and the T. M. Friedman Professor of Economics at Stanford University.
-He is also a research associate at the National Bureau of Economic Research.
+Michael J. Boskin is the Wohlford Family Senior Fellow at the Hoover Institution and the Tully M. Friedman Professor of Economics at Stanford.
+He is also Research Associate, National Bureau of Economic Research.
 In addition, he advises governments and businesses globally.

-Boskin served as chairman of the President's Council of Economic Advisers (CEA) from 1989 to 1993.
-The Independent Council for Excellence in Government rated his CEA as one of the five most respected agencies (out of one hundred) in the federal government.
-He chaired the highly influential blue-ribbon Commission on Consumer Price Index, whose report has transformed the way government statistical agencies around the world measure inflation, GDP, and productivity.
+He served as Chairman of the President’s Council of Economic Advisers (CEA) from 1989 to 1993, when he helped resolve the Third World Debt and Saving and Loan financial crises, and place the first effective controls on government spending while protecting the defense budget.
+His CEA was rated by the Council for Excellence in Government as one of the five most respected agencies in the federal government.
+Earlier, on Presidential Candidate Reagan’s Tax Policy Task Force, he helped develop the policies that substantially lowered marginal tax rates, indexed tax brackets for inflation, accelerated depreciation, and created IRAs and 401ks, the economic rationale for which was predicated on his research on the effects of taxes on saving.
+He later chaired the highly influential blue-ribbon Commission on the Consumer Price Index, whose report has transformed the way government statistical agencies around the world measure inflation, GDP and productivity.

 In addition to Stanford and the University of California, Boskin has taught at Harvard and Yale.
 He is the author of more than one hundred and fifty books and articles.
 He is internationally recognized for his research on world economic growth, tax and budget theory and policy, US saving and consumption patterns, and the implications of changing technology and demography on capital, labor, and product markets.
 His op-eds appear regularly in the Wall Street Journal and other leading newspapers.
 He also writes a bimonthly column on global economics syndicated in 145 countries.